meltano/handbook/src/_support/index.md

 ## HubSpot Live Chat

 The [Meltano.com website](https://www.meltano.com) is set up with live chat powered by HubSpot.
 Live chats are piped into #support on Slack and can be replied to within a thread.
 These are currently routed to `@Amanda Folson`.
 Pre-sales questions or RFPs are sent to `@Douwe Maan`.

+## GitHub Issues/PRs

+We try to respond to issues and PRs created by the community within 24 hours.
+New PRs and issues across Meltano projects and the Singer ecosystem are posted to #singer-ecosystem-activity on Slack.